 The gender pay gap is real and has far-reaching consequences for women’s economic security.
 Get the pay you deserve.
 AAUW’s new online, interactive will help you articulate your value in your next negotiation.
 Click to start a short online lesson.
 Read More

 Each March AAUW Wyandotte-Downriver Branch is honored to present the Woman of the Year Award in recognition of Woman’s History Month.
-The awards are presented to Downriver women and men whose efforts have strengthened, supported and/or made a difference in the lives of others in a significant way.
+Awards are presented to Downriver women and men whose efforts have strengthened, supported and/or made a difference in the lives of others in a significant way.

-We also celebrated our 2018 Collegiate Scholarship Recipients attending Baker College, Henry Ford College, Lawrence Tech and Wayne County Community College.
-Also three scholarships were awarded to students attending AAUW’s National Conference for College Women Student Leaders (NCCWSL).
-We wish all of winners the very best future in their fields.
+We also celebrate our Collegiate Scholarship Recipients attending Baker College, Henry Ford College, Lawrence Tech and Wayne County Community College.
+Additional recipients of AAUW’s National Conference for College Women Student Leaders (NCCWSL) scholarships will also be recognized at our March event held at WCCCD.

 Kroger is committed to helping our community grow and prosper and through its Kroger Community Rewards®, AAUW members can contribute to the Foundation through this program…all you need to do is enroll, shop at any Kroger and swipe your Plus Card!

 Link here for all the details on Kroger’s website and select organization number 90688 for the AAUW WYANDOTTE-DOWNRIVER FOUNDATION INC.

 The American Association of University Women (AAUW) empowers women and girls through advocacy, education, philanthropy, and research.
 Our nonpartisan, nonprofit organization has more than 170,000 members and supporters across the United States, as well as 1,000 local branches and 800 college and university partners.
 Since AAUW’s founding in 1881, our members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.